microbit-sam/microbit-docs/docs/ble/profile.md

 micro:bit uses standard Bluetooth security.
 Bluetooth defines a series of optional security features of which the following are used for micro:bit:

-1. Pairing with passkey and MITM protection
+1. Pairing with passkey and MITM protection or "Just Works" pairing depending on micro:bit source code configuration

 2. White Listing